First Listen: Bill Callahan, 'Shepherd In A Sheepskin Vest'

 Callahan has spun gold out of archetypes of the American west before, notably on his 2011 album Apocalypse.
 As the title implies, Shepherd is his pastoral album.
 The first literal definition of "pastoral," of course, involves shepherding — but the word also refers to the countryside, to a literary tradition, to the sweet simplicity of an idyll, to the care and leadership of a congregation.
 All of those implications seem close at hand for Callahan, who has attributed the pause in his output to some perfectly ordinary life events: his marriage, the birth of his son, the death of his mother.
 Throughout the new album, you get the unmistakable sense that, for him, it feels good to be writing again.
 You'd get that sense even without a song called "Writing," which opens with the line: "It feels good to be writing again."

 The music, too, feels like an outpouring, with a small clutch of musicians working in a rusticated mode.
 Among them are Matt Kinsey, on guitar, and Brian Beattie, on bass and a handful of other instruments, like pump organ and celeste.
-Callahan himself is credited not only on acoustic guitar but also an array of synthesizers and percussion, along bowed banjo and bowed psaltery.
+Callahan himself is credited not only on acoustic guitar but also an array of synthesizers and percussion, along with bowed banjo and bowed psaltery.

 There are 20 songs in total on the album, some of them informal sketches and others that feel as sturdily and carefully built as an old chest of drawers.
 "What Comes After Certainty" is an intoxicating love song, its message sounding a universal chord even as Callahan gets specific with his lyrics (and, significantly, name-checks Willie Nelson).
 "Circles" is set at a hospital deathbed; it leads into "When We Let Go," an openhearted elegy.
 In fact, the album's running threads of domesticity and devotion can hardly be unwoven from its ruminations on mortality.